Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <p>To change the directory browsing page and change how .css or some .txt files appear when opened with Firefox, I had to specify it to affect urls that start with "file:///", meaning that any file opened with Firefox will get overriden with those rules as well.
 To prevent this, go to userContent.css, and comment out the lines that affect this url (This rule should be exactly under the color variables at the start of the file).</p>

 <h3>Multirow tabs draggability isn't working right!</h3>
 <p>There is currently a problem with the multirow-tab code when you have more than 1 row of tabs visible that makes dragging tabs to other rows a bit erratic, so it will only drag the tabs to the previous row for some reason.
-I'll be trying to find a solution, but meanwhile... yeah, that's all there is.</p>
+You can fix this by using the method described in the "Scrollbars & tooltips dark theme" folder (to be able to use external javascript files), and then placing the file <b>MultiRowTabLiteforFx.uc.js</b> inside your chrome folder.</p>

 <h3>Why use this method instead of using <a href="https://addons.mozilla.org/es/firefox/addon/styl-us/">Stylus</a>?</h3>
 <p>The main reason is that you can't style firefox about: pages nor the scrollbar with just stylus.</p>